 The cycle of the clock is too fast when converting it at the external clock.
 Moreover, the cause by noise etc. is also concerned

 (4) Click the "stop" button, and measurement stops.

 Uninstalling the Driver Libraries

-To uninstall API-PAC(W32), follow the procedure below.
+The method used to uninstall API-PAC(W32) differs depending on which OS you are using.
+Follow the procedure given below.